Autodesk Fusion | Free Software for Students and Educators | Autodesk

+Yes, Autodesk offers a free version of Autodesk software, including Autodesk Fusion, with full features and functionality for qualifying students and educators.

-Autodesk Fusion is a professional, full-scale integrated 3D modeling cloud-based CAD/CAM/CAE/PCB platform that lets you design and make anything.
-Some of the key Autodesk Fusion benefits for educators include:
+Autodesk Fusion is a professional, full-scale integrated 3D modeling cloud-based CAD/CAM/CAE/PCB platform that lets your design and make anything.

+Fusion is the tool of choice for industry professionals across manufacturing, machining, engineering, and industrial design.
+Leading commercial customers use Fusion to make the new possible.

 Autodesk Fusion enables you to explore many iterations quickly with easy-to-use CAD software.